sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 ## Parallel loading

 When rendering (or navigating to) a page, SvelteKit runs all `load` functions concurrently, avoiding a waterfall of requests.
-During client-side navigation, the result of calling multiple server-only `load` functions are grouped into a single response.
+During client-side navigation, the result of calling multiple server `load` functions are grouped into a single response.
 Once all `load` functions have returned, the page is rendered.

 ## Invalidation